MarkBind/markbind/docs/userGuide/deployingTheSite.md

     1. Use the [`markbind build -s <file>` command](cliCommands.html#build-command) to generate the site from source files.
     1. Upload the site files to the Web server.
 The sections below explain how to automate this step if you are deploying to some online platforms.

-## Deploying to Github Pages
+## Deploying to GitHub Pages

-**MarkBind can easily deploy a site to [Github pages](https://help.github.com/categories/github-pages-basics/)** if the project root directory is also a GitHub repo.
+**MarkBind can easily deploy a site to [GitHub pages](https://help.github.com/categories/github-pages-basics/)** if the project root directory is also a GitHub repo.

 ### Using the `markbind deploy` command

 Running the **`markbind deploy`** command will deploy the most recent build of your site to the `gh-pages` branch of the repo `origin` and will be available.

 Then, navigate to the `Settings > Pages` section on GitHub for that repository and set the source to the root of the `gh-pages` branch.
-You can read [this source](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site#creating-your-site) on Github Pages for more details.
+You can read [this source](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site#creating-your-site) on GitHub Pages for more details.

 Your site will be online at `http://<username|org>.github.io/<repo>` (e.g., http://se-edu.github.io/se-book).